-A USSF or Club Certified Referee shall be used.
+A USSF or Club Certified Referee shall be used on each of the two fields of play.
 The referee has the full authority to enforce the Laws of the Game in the match that he or she has been appointed.

 The decisions of the referee regarding facts connected with play, including whether or not a goal is scored, are final.
-The referee may only change a decision on realizing that it is incorrect or, at his or her discretion, on the advice of an assistant referee, provided that he or she has not restarted play or terminated the match.
+The referee may only change a decision on realizing that it is incorrect or, at his or her discretion, on the advice of the other referee, provided that he or she has not restarted play or terminated the match.